 3 bags of pretzels: knots, sticks, and snaps

 1 bag cinnamon imperials

 3 cans assorted color squirt icing with decorator tips

-1 box fruit roll up – roll style in variety pack
+1 box fruit roll-up – roll style in a variety pack

 1 lb dehydrated banana chips